National Health Service Co-Funding and Co-Payment Bill

 Government Spending

-The bill is likely to reduce government spending on the NHS as a portion of healthcare costs will be borne by patients.
-Precise figures are not available within the bill itself.
+The bill is expected to reduce government spending on the NHS as patients will contribute financially.
+However, no specific figures on the potential savings are provided within the bill itself.

 Groups Affected

-- NHS Trusts and Staff: NHS bodies will need to adapt their procedures to manage co-payments and co-funding, potentially including new administrative tasks and staff training.
+- NHS Trusts and providers: They will need to adapt their systems to accommodate co-funding and co-payment arrangements.

 Powered by nyModel